 The Galois/Counter Mode (GCM) is the preferred AES mode.
 NIST Special Publication 800-38D, Recommendations for Block Cipher Modes of Operation: Galois/Counter Mode, contains an application independent description of GCM.
 RFC 4106 and RFC 4869 describe the use of GCM in IPsec Encapsulating Security Payload (ESP).
 RFC 5288 describes the use of GCM in Transport Layer Security (TLS).

-NSA is developing key management guidance to support products that contain Suite B Cryptography.
-A base set of certificate and CRL formats to support interoperability among Suite B solutions may be found in Suite B Base Certificate and Certificate Revocation List (CRL) Profile, RFC 5759 and companion document Suite B Certificate and CRL Examples.
-The Suite B Profile of Certificate Management over CMS is RFC 6403.
+NSA is developing an infrastructure to support products that contain Suite B Cryptography.
+A base set of certificate and CRL formats to support interoperability among Suite B solutions may be found in "Suite B Certificate and Certificate Revocation List (CRL) Profile," RFC 5759 and companion document Suite B Certificate and CRL Examples.
+The “Suite B Profile of Certificate Management over CMS” is RFC 6403.

 A key aspect of Suite B Cryptography is its use of elliptic curve technology instead of classic public key technology.
 In order to facilitate adoption of Suite B by industry, NSA has licensed the rights to 26 patents held by Certicom, Inc. covering a variety of elliptic curve technology.
 Under the license, NSA has the right to grant a sublicense to vendors building certain types of products or components that can be used for protecting national security information.
 Click here to view a sample license.

 RFC 6090, Fundamental Elliptic Curve Cryptography Algorithms, addresses the existence of prior art with some of the elliptic curve technology.

 Suite B Implementers' Guide to FIPS 186-3 (ECDSA)